JanBurp/FlexyAdmin/readme.txt

-htacces.htacces										- rename this to .htaccess if .htaccess isn't there. index.php													- start of it all, don't change it! readme.txt												- this file robots.txt												- info for search engine robots (excludes sys) todo.txt													- file to put some comments if you like update.txt												- how to update FlexyAdmin to the latest version
+htacces.htacces										- rename this to .htaccess if .htaccess isn't there. index.php													- start of it all, don't change it! readme.txt												- this file robots.txt												- info for search engine robots (excludes sys), points also to sitemap.xml sitemap.xml												- sitemap of all the pages in menu todo.txt													- file to put some comments if you like update.txt												- how to update FlexyAdmin to the latest version